kdungs/NeedForSpeed/templates/README.md

 # Templates
-Here are two examples where the use of templates is superior to what some people might call the intuitive way.
+Here is an example where the use of templates is superior to what some people might call the intuitive way.

 The clang-specific `__attribute__ ((noinline))` is used in the examples